usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-In the NPRM, the Department asked questions about the standards that should apply to two particular types of content: social media platforms and captions for live-audio content.
-111 In this section, the Department includes information about the standards that subpart H of this part applies to these types of content and responds to the comments received on these topics.
+In the NPRM, the Department asked questions about the standards that should apply to two particular types of content: social media platforms and captions for live-audio content. {% fn 111 %} In this section, the Department includes information about the standards that subpart H of this part applies to these types of content and responds to the comments received on these topics.